 4. When you decide to take some alone time with your grief, it is so unusual that your friends and family panic that you have spiraled into a bottomless pit of despair.

 5. Talking about your emotions and the person you love is helpful to you, but it makes the people around you SUPER uncomfortable.

 6. You keep excessively busy doing things and spending time with other people, only to realize what looked like healthy coping was actually avoidance.

 7. When your grief group ends, you desperately want everyone to stay in touch and are shocked when not everyone is on board with a grief happy hour.

 8. You share your feelings, memories, and grief all over social media.
 Some other people think it’s creepy.

-9. People around you think you are fine because you are out and about.
-You know you’re not fine.
+9. People around you think you are fine because you are out and about, but you’re not fine.